 Sleeping aids: In order to minimize disruptions to one's sleep caused by the time change on the flights, some travelers have been known to take an over-the-counter sleep aid (like even a half dose--one pill--of a Dramamine-like medication, even if motion sickness isn't an issue, since some such medications suppress motion sickness largely just by inducing sleep).
 Check with a pharmacist.

-The study tour leaders will each have a cell phone, for 24-hour access, and each traveler should keep these phone numbers on her or him at all times, as well as the phone number of the hotels.
+The study tour leaders will each have a cell phone that can call internationally, and each traveler should keep these phone numbers on her or him at all times, as well as the phone number of the hotels.
 (These numbers will be provided to each traveler at the airport, in the form of a pocket-sized card, so that you can carry them with you.)

 There are four strategies for international calling: